 The technological developments of the past two centuries have had a profound effect on the types of fishing gear deployed in the North Sea and on the intensity with which they can be deployed.
 Many of these innovations have led to a more efficient exploitation of the various fish resources of the North Sea.
 The increased efficiency aggravated difficulties in limiting fishing effort.
 These factors have produced increases in the mortality rates on fish stocks.
 Table 3.3.2 shows some of the more important developments in the technology of fishing during the last 120 years.
 The effects of these innovations on other parts of the North Sea ecosystem are, however, less clear.
 Many may have decreased the effect of fishing on non-target species.

-Some reductions in impact are consequences of directing fishing more precisely onto the target species, e.g., the echo-sounder or fishing charts.
-Other reductions in impact follow from increasing the fishing efficiency of the gear while not increasing its effect on the bottom community, e.g., Vigneron-Dahl gear, high headline gear etc. Some innovations have been designed specifically to reduce impacts on non-target species, e.g., grills on shrimp trawls (although their effects are not always as expected).
+Some reductions in impact are consequences of directing the fishing effort more precisely onto the target species, e.g., with inventions such as the echo-sounder or the use of fishing charts.
+Other reductions in impact follow from increasing the fishing efficiency of the gear without increasing its effect on the bottom community, e.g., Vigneron-Dahl gear, high headline gear, etc. Some innovations have been designed specifically to reduce impacts on non-target species, e.g., grills on shrimp trawls (although their effects are not always as expected).
 Other innovations may have produced greater effects on the ecosystem by increasing by-catches of other species in the quest for higher fish catches, e.g., the twin beam trawl and some gill nets.

-For these reasons, the effect of fisheries on the marine environment cannot be related in any simple way to the level of fishing effort generated on the various species of fish.
+For these reasons, the change in the effect of fisheries on the marine environment cannot be related in any simple way to the change in the level of fishing effort generated on the various species of fish.
 Historically, fishing effort data have been collected with the objective of measuring the mortality rate on fish.
 Even in those direct applications, their use is not always straightforward.
 Considerable caution should be used when interpreting effort data as measures of effects on other parts of the ecosystem.